abemscac/pies-doc/docs/react/forward-ref.md

 ## What Is `forwardRef()`?

-`forwardRef()` is a built-in [HOC](https://reactjs.org/docs/higher-order-components.html) that is used to forward the reference of a component to a specific target.
+`forwardRef()` is a built-in function that is used to forward the reference of a component to a specific target.
 To be more specific, it is used to **change the default target of reference when `ref` attribute is used on child components**.

 There are two generic types in `forwardRef<T, P>()`; `T` is the type of value being exposed to parent, and `P` is the type of component props.